 ReSound also offers an app that allows users to control the volume using their mobile phones.
 This function also enables individuals to track their battery status, change settings according to their location, and track missing hearing aids.

 This Bluetooth hearing aid contains rechargeable batteries that last for 24 hours on one charge.

-The Livio are custom-made to fit a person’s ear canal.
+The Livio is custom-made to fit a person’s ear canal.
 This may reduce tangling in any face and neck accessories such as face masks.
 However, this type of hearing aid may not be suitable for everyone.
-An audiologist can advise individuals on which hearing aid best suits them.
+Audiologists can advise individuals on which hearing aid might work best for them.

 The Starkey Livio model is available in behind-the-ear, receiver-in-canal, in-the-ear, and in-the-canal styles.

-Additionally, Starkey offer a Thrive Hearing Control app allows a person to control volume and other settings using Bluetooth connectivity on their smartphone.
+Additionally, Starkey offers a Thrive Hearing Control app that allows a person to control volume and other settings using Bluetooth connectivity on their smartphone.
 The app includes features such as fall detection, medication reminders, and a hearing aid locator.

-This product uses rechargeable batteries that offer more than 12 hours of life on a single charge.
+This product uses rechargeable batteries for more than 12 hours of life on a single charge.